 Nearly half the time, you’re dealing with unreliable reviews.
 And while some publications are faking tests, others may just be copying from other sites, creating a “blind leading the blind” effect.
 It’s almost impossible to tell who’s doing what, but it seriously undercuts the entire landscape of tech reviews.

 It’s not just small players doing this.
 The biggest names in the industry are guilty, too.
 These corporate giants are leveraging their influence and authority to flood the web with fake reviews, all in the name of bigger profits.
-Let’s break down how they’re fueling this problem.
+The next section breaks down how they’re fueling this problem.

-While our dataset features hundreds and hundreds of publications, there’s another layer to them that’s often invisible: the parent company.
+While our dataset includes hundreds of publications, there’s a hidden layer often overlooked: the parent company.

-While it might seem like individual websites are the primary offenders, the reality is more complex.
-Many of these websites are often owned by the same corporation.
-Imagine picking fifteen publishers out of a bucket—despite their different names, several of them might belong to the same company.
+At first glance, it might seem like individual websites are the main offenders, but the reality is far more interconnected.
+Many of these sites are owned by the same corporations.
+Imagine pulling fifteen publishers from a bucket—despite their unique names, several might belong to the same parent company.

-Corporate media outlets are more likely to manipulate their reviews than independent sources (though independents still have significant problems.)
-In fact, every “Big Media” company has more fake reviewers under their belts than any other classification.
+The result?
+Corporate-owned media outlets are significantly more likely to manipulate reviews compared to independents—though independents aren’t without their issues.
+Every major “Big Media” company in our dataset has more fake reviewers under their control than any other category.

 Key Takeaways